-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the X100F and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X100F and the Leica M Typ 240?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X100F:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/25p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.